QianNangong/VC6Ultimate/README.md

 1. Execute "create_shortcuts.js".
 It will create two shortcuts to launch VC6 Ultimate, one with the VC7.1 compiler and one with the VC6 Compiler.
 2. If you want to enable Visual Assist X, open a cmd with administrator rights.
 Go in "VisualUltimate/AddIns/Visual Assist X" and execute "regsvr32 VAssist.dll".
 Visual Assist X is shipped with VC6 Ultimate but obviously without a purchased license.
 Please note that VC6 Ultimate is only compatible with this exact version of Visual Assist X.
+3. It's an internal spare time project so don't expect everything to work in every setup, but feel free to reach out by [email](mailto:vc6@ultim.pw), [discord](https://discord.gg/PkCU2rP), or to [report any issue](https://gitlab.com/VC6Ultimate/VC6Ultimate/issues) you may encounter.

 ## Features List

 Each feature can be enabled or disabled.
 Only take what you like, but be aware we can not check every combination.

-It's an internal spare time project so don't expect everything to work in every setup, but feel free to [reach out](mailto:vc6@ultim.pw) or report any issue you may encounter.

 ### Source Code - Current Line